Fastest Ironman Time: Top 10 Records Plus The Physiology Ceiling That Caps Sub-8

 A swimmer running out of the water.

-Fastest Ironman Time: Women
+Fastest Women’s Ironman Time

 The women’s Ironman world record is held by Laura Philipp, who finished the 2022 Ironman Hamburg race in 8 hours, 18 minutes, and 20 seconds.